 hpx::jthread#

-Defined in header hpx/thread.hpp.
+Defined in header hpx/jthread.hpp.

 See Public API for a list of names and headers that are part of the public HPX API.